aiven/devportal/docs/products/postgresql/howto/pgaudit-logging.rst

    .. code-block:: bash

-      ALTER ROLE ROLE_NAME IN DATABASE DATABASE_NAME SET pgaudit.featureEnabled = 'on'
+      ALTER ROLE ROLE_NAME IN DATABASE DATABASE_NAME SET pgaudit.featureEnabled = 'off'

 Disable with Aiven CLI
 ~~~~~~~~~~~~~~~~~~~~~~

 You can use the :doc:`Aiven CLI client </docs/tools/cli>` to interact with :doc:`the Aiven API </docs/tools/api>`.
-Run the :ref:`avn service update <avn-cli-service-update>` command to update your service by setting the ``pgaudit.featureEnabled`` parameter's value to ``true``.
+Run the :ref:`avn service update <avn-cli-service-update>` command to update your service by setting the ``pgaudit.featureEnabled`` parameter's value to ``false``.

 .. code-block:: bash

-   avn service update -c pgaudit.featureEnabled=true SERVICE_NAME
+   avn service update -c pgaudit.featureEnabled=false SERVICE_NAME